Diagonal Knit Dishcloth Pattern (Free + Easy For Beginners)

 This is a great quick project for a beginner knitter as it teaches you how to knit garter stitch, how to increase through yarn overs, and how to decrease.

-Scroll down to view the free pattern and grab your free PDF to print out!
+Scroll down to view the free pattern, and grab your free printable!

 What Is The Best Stitch For A Knitted Dishcloth?